PaveM/Proiect-Practic-Testare-Manuala/README.md

 * Exit criteria was evaluated and passed
 * The traceability matrix was generated and can be found here: [Traceability_matrix.csv]()
+* A number of X test cases were planned for execution and all of them were executed
 * Test execution chart was generated, the final report shows.... -> describe the final report
+* Test execution chart was generated, the final report shows a number of X tests have failed from a total of X
+* A number of X total bugs were found, X with high priority, X with medium priority

 -> enter here test execution report/chart